SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/interview_project_roadmap.md

 2. **Plan:** what they are working on now
 3. **Blockers:** issues that are preventing them from making progress

-The reason for sharing your progress and plan for the day/week is so that everyone has an idea what everyone else is working on.
+The reason for sharing your progress and plan for the day or week is so that everyone has an idea what everyone else is working on.
 This is necessary for the project manager, and can help interview builders avoid code conflicts or identify when it's time to merge branches.

 The reason for sharing blockers is to get help.
 Some teams reserve a larger block of time and use it to solve blockers together, like we do in our Monday community meetings.
 Other teams prefer to solve blockers separately.
 And sometimes a blocker is a question you need answered by the decisionmaker.